JetBrains/kotless/README.md

 Kotless consists of two main parts:
 * DSL provides a way of defining serverless applications.
 There are two DSLs supported:
-    * Ktor DSL &mdash; Ktor engine that will be introspected by Kotless.
-You will use standard Ktor syntax and Kotless will generate deployment for it.
+    * Ktor DSL &mdash; Ktor engine that is introspected by Kotless.
+You use standard Ktor syntax and Kotless generates deployment for it.
     * Kotless DSL &mdash; Kotless own DSL that provides annotations to declare routing, scheduled events, etc.
 * Kotless Gradle Plugin provides a way of deploying serverless application.
+For that, it:
-    * Performs the tasks of generating Terraform code from the application code and, subsequently, deploying it to AWS.
+    * performs the tasks of generating Terraform code from the application code and, subsequently, deploying it to AWS;
-    * Runs application locally, emulates AWS environment and provides possibility for in-IDE debug
+    * runs application locally, emulates AWS environment and provides the possibility for in-IDE debugging.

 ## Getting started